moonbitlang/moonbit-course/course7/course_en.md

 } // Repeat output 2 times
 ```

 The loop execution flow is: check the condition -> execute commands -> iterate the variable -> repeat the above process.
-Moonbite provides a debugger that allows observing the changes in runtime data during the loop process.
+MoonBit provides a debugger that enables observing the changes in runtime data during the loop process.

 ## Loops and Recursion